kevinmutwiri/soft-skills/week2/knowingYourself2/README.md

 **Relationship Management**
 Ability to **perceive others' emotions** and **adjust accordingly**: for example, knowing if the other person is feeling **overwhelmed** so that you can adapt your **communication** accordingly.

+> Self-awareness - The ability to recognize your "emotional weather" (changing emotional states) in real-time plus realizing how those feelings are currently coloring your logic e.g you might notice you are "hangry" (hungry + angry).
+Being self-aware is realizing you aren't actually mad at your friend; you just need a smocha maybe.

+> Self-management is not acting on every impulse you feel.
+It’s taking control of the emotional impulses that inevitably accompany emotions and acting counter to them because most of the time they are the wrong course of action

+> Social Awareness is noticing how other people are feeling by watching their face, body language, or tone, simply Reading the room.

+> Relationship Management is using awareness of yourself and others to guide an interaction toward a positive outcome.